 In 2014, the FASB issued Accounting Standards Update ("ASU") 606, Revenue from Contracts with Customers.
 The objective of this revenue standard is to provide a single, comprehensive revenue recognition model in which revenue is recognized to reflect the transfer of goods or services to customers at the amount expected to be collected.
 The new standard requires enhanced disclosures regarding the nature, amount, timing, and uncertainty of revenue and the related cash flows arising from contracts with customers.
-The new standard is effective for AMP's reporting periods beginning after December 15, 2017.
-Management completed the process of analyzing the impact of the new revenue standard which involved identifying material revenue streams and sampling representative contract/ transaction types as well as identifying performance obligations within each material revenue stream.
-AMP determined that its performance obligations created by its take-or-pay, full or partial requirements contracts to be the commodity and delivery of power.
-These obligations are satisfied over time and as such, AMP's revenue from its sales is equivalent to the power supplied and billed each period.
-Adoption of ASC 606 will not change the current timing of revenue recognition.
-AMP implemented ASU 606 using the modified retrospective method of adoption.
-Results for periods prior to adoption will continue to be reported in accordance with historic accounting guidance.
-Reporting periods beginning after January 1, 2018 will be presented under ASC 606.
+The Company adopted the new standard effective January 1, 2018, by means of the modified retrospective approach.
+The adoption did not have a material impact on the consolidated financial statements.
+Given the lack of material impact to the consolidated financial statements, the adoption of the new standard did not give rise to any material changes in the Company's previously established accounting policies for revenue recognition.

 In 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This standard is intended to improve financial reporting about leasing transactions.
 Amongst other changes, the standard will require both operating and capital leases to be recognized on the balance sheet and require incremental disclosures around the amount, timing and uncertainty of cash flows arising from leases.
-This standard is effective for the Company's 2019 fiscal year however early adoption of the standard is permitted.
-Based on the Company's current leases, the impact of this standard is not expected to have a significant impact on the consolidated financial statements.
-As events could change this impact, the Company will continue to assess the potential impact of this standard.
+This standard is effective for the Company's 2019 fiscal year.
+Based on the Company's current leases, the impact of this standard is not expected to have a material impact on the consolidated financial statements.

-In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230).
-The new guidance is intended to reduce diversity in practice of how certain transactions are classified in the statement of cash flows.
-This standard is effective for the Company's 2018 fiscal year.
+In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses of Financial Instruments.
+The new guidance requires an allowance to be recorded for all expected credit losses for financial assets.
+The allowance for credit losses is based on historical information, current conditions, and reasonable and supportable forecasts.
+This standard is effective for the Company's 2020 fiscal year, however early adoption is permitted.
 The impact of adopting this standard is not expected to have a material impact on the consolidated financial statements.